 Apart from the collaboration that we can receive from smart people of

 affiliated with our company, almost all

 Fluid Attacks' members can and

 are encouraged to review the code to propose new ideas for its

-Fluid Attacks’s inception, we have taken advantage
+Fluid Attacks’s inception,

 committed ourselves, on a reciprocal basis, to generate our contribution

 to the overall cybersecurity community.